ckaestne/seai/README.md

 **This is the site for the Summer 2020 offering of this course.
-For the initial Fall 2019 offering see [F2019 website](https://ckaestne.github.io/seai/F2019) and [F2019 GitHub branch](https://github.com/ckaestne/seai/tree/F2019).
-For the Fall 2020 offering see [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020).**
+For the initial Fall 2019 offering with all slides and assignments see [F2019 website](https://ckaestne.github.io/seai/F2019) and [F2019 GitHub branch](https://github.com/ckaestne/seai/tree/F2019).
+For the planned Fall 2020 offering see [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020).**

 In 2020, the class will be offered both in the Summer term and in the Fall semester.
 The Summer offering will be more targeted towards students with software engineering experience (e.g., software engineering course, industrial experience, or internship experience), but will expect no data science background.
 The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.